download

 "To be in the lead after twelve races is still nice".

 "It is clear that in Budapest the car will be identical, except for small improvements, but the tyres and the track will be different.
-What we can do to improve we do, we have done and we will do".
+We are doing, have done and will do everything we can to improve".

-On the other hand, there will be news on the F2003-GA for Monza (14 September 2003).
+On the other hand, there will be some upgrades on the F2003-GA for Monza (September 14, 2003).
 In Hungary, Ferrari will race defensively.
 The same scorching temperatures that gave the Williams-Michelin package competitiveness at Hockenheim are expected.

 Admits Michael Schumacher at the end of the race.